-You can contact the academic coordinator, faculty sponsor or faculty associate of the program which interests you if you have questions.
-Names and email addresses are included on each program website.
+Yes, you can contact the academic coordinator, faculty sponsor or faculty associate of the program which interests you.
+Names and email addresses are included on each program web page.

 I just missed the deadline to apply.
 Is the deadline firm?

 Yes, the deadline is firm for Master's and Doctoral programs.
 Applications must be delivered to the appropriate Graduate Programs Office listed on your program's information webpage and application information pages no later than the application deadline.